13 Arrangement of remuneration decision-making

 14.2 Remuneration of the President & CEO

-The total remuneration of the CEO consisted in 2016 of a fixed total salary, a one-year bonus scheme (max.
-25 per cent of the annual pay for the earnings year), and a three-year long-term incentive scheme (max.
+The total remuneration of the President & CEO consisted in 2017 of a fixed total salary, a one-year bonus scheme (max.
+40 per cent of the annual pay for the earnings year), and a three-year long-term incentive scheme (max.
 35 per cent of the annual pay for the earnings year).
-There is no share or share-based remuneration scheme or supplementary pension scheme in place for the CEO on behalf of the company.
+There is no share or share-based remuneration scheme or supplementary pension scheme in place for the President & CEO on behalf of the company.

-The criteria for the CEO’s one-year bonus scheme in 2016 were cost efficiency, customer satisfaction, functionality of the workplace community, and leadership.
-An additional criterion was a strategic project concerning the reliability of cross-border transmission.
+The criteria for the President & CEO’s one-year bonus scheme in 2017 were the company’s result, customers’ confidence, success in developing the electricity market, and the functionality of the workplace community and leadership.
+An additional criterion was the realisation of a strategic project, i.e. success in developing the electricity market.
 The criteria for the long-term incentive scheme are system security, electricity market functionality and shareholder value.
 Corporate social responsibility is taken into account in both the year-long and long-term incentive schemes.

 The mutual period of notice for the President & CEO is six months.
 If the company dismisses the President & CEO, an amount of money corresponding to nine months’ fixed salary is paid to the President & CEO in addition to the salary for the period of notice.